saeideeshghi/Offside-Detection-In-Football/README.md

 # Offside Detection GUI - Partial Field 🚀

-A football offside detection application built with Python, Tkinter, OpenCV, PyTorch, and Torchvision.
-This tool uses Mask R-CNN to detect players, applies color clustering to classify teams, and visualizes the offside line based on a partial field homography.
-The user interface supports both English and Persian.

----
+A desktop application that performs offside detection in football images using advanced image processing techniques, including player detection with Mask R-CNN, team classification via color clustering, and homography for perspective transformation.
+The user interface is built with Tkinter and supports both English and Persian languages.

 ## ✨ Key Features
-- **Multilingual Interface:** Easily toggle between English and Persian.
-- **Player Detection:** Uses Mask R-CNN (MaskRCNN_ResNet50_FPN_V2) from Torchvision to detect players.
+- **Player Detection:** Utilizes Mask R-CNN for detecting players in football images.
-- **Team Classification:** Utilizes KMeans clustering to differentiate teams based on dominant colors.
+- **Team Classification:** Uses KMeans clustering on detected players' colors to classify teams.
-- **ROI & Homography:** Allows selecting a region of interest and four reference points for partial field calibration.
+- **ROI Selection:** Allows users to select regions of interest and reference points for homography.
-- **Offside Line Visualization:** Draws the offside line with adjustable offset, thickness, color, and zoom.
+- **Offside Line Visualization:** Computes and draws the offside line based on player positions and field perspective.
-- **User Interaction:** Provides GUI elements to load images, select ROI, detect and select players, and adjust offside line parameters.

----
+- **Interactive GUI:** User-friendly interface built with Tkinter, with controls for zoom, offset adjustment, and line customization.
+- **Multilingual Support:** Switch between English and Persian easily.

-## 📊 Results and Output Images
+## 📊 Sample Output

-### Sample Output
+Below are some sample outputs from the application:

 #### Processed Image
 ![Processed Image](Offside-Detection-In-Football/01-(Inp).jpg)